VxidDev/ArcOS/README.md

         call printnl
         ret

-    .skipMyCommand:
-        ; This label is where the next command check would start, ; or the "command not found" message if this is the last one.
+    my_message: db "This is my new program!", 0
     ```

-3.  **Add any required data:**
-    If your command needs to print a message, add the string to `main.s`:
+2.  **Declare the command string and include your program in `main.s`:**
+    In `main.s`, add a `db` directive for your command name and an `equ` for its length.
+Also, include your new program file using `%include`.

     ```assembly
     ; in main.s

+    ; ... other command definitions
-    my_message: db "This is my new command!", 0
+    myProgramCmd: db "myprog", 0
+    myProgramCmdLen equ $ - myProgramCmd

+    ; ... other includes
+    %include "progs/my_program.s"
+    ```

+3.  **Add the command parsing logic in `core/shell.s`:**
+    In the `parseInput` function in `core/shell.s`, add a new section to check for your command and call its entry point.

+    ```assembly
+    ; in core/shell.s, within parseInput, before the "command not found" part

+    ; ... after the last command check
+    .skipTz: ; or the label of the last command check

+    mov si, myProgramCmd
+    mov di, inputBuf
+    mov bx, myProgramCmdLen

+    call memcmp_n

+    cmp al, 0
+    je .skipMyProgram

+    .execMyProgram:
+        ; check for arguments, etc.
+        call my_program
+        ret

+    .skipMyProgram:
+        ; This label is where the next command check would start, ; or the "command not found" message if this is the last one.
     ```

 ## File Structure